NotThinkAnything/tictactoe-cpp/README.md

-# tictactoe-cpp
+# tictactoe-cpp (v1.01)

-My own (somewhat decent) recreation of TicTacToe!
-My first every project!
+This is my first ever project - a simple yet functional recreation of the classic game Tic Tac Toe!

-I am currently working in other features in the game such as playing against AI, saving your score, better UI...
+I am currently working on new features like:

+-Playing again AI opponent
+-Saving player scores
+-Better and more user-friendly UI

+*Features:

+-Better code organization

+-Bug fixes related to input processing

+-Improved readability and maintainability

-I hope you guys having fun in my game =)
+I hope you guys enjoy playing my game as much as I enjoyed building it!

-TicTacToe (v1.01)

-*Feature

--better code organizing

--fixing some bugs in inputting process

--improving readability and maintainability